 On Koh Chang there are also several very simple bungalow resorts, but the quality is more simple and the prices are lower.
 So you can spend a night on Koh Chang for about 300 Baht.
 But as tourism grows, these cheap times may be over very soon.

-During the rainy season from May to October many resorts are closed.
+During the rainy season from May to November many resorts are closed.